JoshuaDouce/today-i-learned/Kafka/Kafka_Intro.md

   - Distributed placement of your data is very important for scalability because it allows client applications to both read and write the data from/to many brokers at the same time.
   - Events with the same event key (e.g., a customer or vehicle ID) are written to the same partition.
   - Kafka guarantees that any consumer of a given topic-partition will always read that partition's events in exactly the same order as they were written.
-  - Every topic can be **replicated**, even across geo-regions or datacenters.
+  - Every topic can be **replicated**, even across geo-regions or data-centers.

 ## Kafka APIs
 -  **Admin API** to manage and inspect topics, brokers, and other Kafka objects.